-Maple glazed cut out cookies are soft, easy to make cookies that are perfect for fall.
+Maple cut out cookies are soft, easy to make cookies that are perfect for fall.
 Maple flavored sugar cookies are frosted with a maple glaze and sprinkled with walnuts.

 Fall has a new favorite flavor in town - maple.
 If you're over pumpkin spice and salted caramel, you'll love these maple glazed cut out cookies.

-These sweet cookies are soft and chewy, while maintaining their shape while baking.
-The cookies are lightly flavored with maple, then topped with a maple glaze made from maple syrup.
+These sweet cookies are soft and chewy while maintaining their shape while baking.
+The cookies are lightly flavored with maple then topped with a maple glaze made from maple syrup.

 Ingredients and substitutions